yu-jianghao/yu-jianghao.github.io/_pages/about.md

 <!-- Delete previous lines if you prefer not to have a feature row. -->

-In this research group, currently we have 2 postdocs:
+In this research group, currently we have several postdocs:

 * Chao Wu 邬超 (2022.09 - )
 * Guang-Hui Zhou 周光辉 (2022.12 - )